cozy/prosemirror-go/README.md

    be ported, not things like translating a document to/from a DOM representation which are only useful on the clients.

-2. In go, the `map`s don't preserve the order of the key. `OrderedMap` in the JS `schema` needs to be serialized in JSON to an array of tuples `[key, value]` to keep the order:
+2. In go, the `map`s don't preserve the order of the key (and even the JSON spec doesn't say that there is an order for object fields). `OrderedMap` in the JS `schema` needs to be serialized in JSON to an array of tuples `[key, value]` to keep the order:

 ```json
 [